 Transport links are good with tube, Overground, National Rail and bus services – there are several tube stations including Fulham Broadway and Parsons Green on the District and Circle lines, and Overground/National Rail services from stations like West Brompton, Putney and Imperial Wharf which are also nearby.

-A slightly more expensive area to rent than some, (the average rental price for a one bedroom flat is approximately £460 per week) however well worth it and another of the best places to live in London!
+A slightly more expensive area to rent than some, (the average rental price for a one bedroom flat is approximately £450 per week), but not the most expensive in our list, however well worth it and another of the best places to live in London!

 11. Elephant and Castle